Law & Criminal Justice

-This program prepares students for careers in law or law enforcement and exposes them to the many professional opportunities in these fields.
+This track prepares students for careers in law or law enforcement and exposes them to the many professional opportunities in these fields.
 Program participants will have the chance to learn more about the work being done by law enforcement agencies, government legal offices, private law firms and associations in a variety of practice areas—including criminal prosecution and defense, civil rights, consumer protection, family law and immigration.
 Students will gain insight into how the different branches of government enact, implement, and enforce laws while also having the opportunity to engage with professionals in their areas of interest.
+The Motorola Solutions Foundation provides scholarships for qualifying LCJ students.

 Past Programming Activities